chivalry/resume/README.md

   - Creator of [filemaker.vim], a Vim plugin to support FileMaker calculations
   - Contributor to [vim] text editor
   - Creator of filemaker-textmate-bundle, a TextMate extension to support FileMaker calculations
+  - Contributor to [Vim], a popular text editor
   - Contributor to SimpleImage, a PHP library
-  - Contributor to UltiSnips, a [Vim] plugin to support TextMate-like snippets
+  - Contributor to UltiSnips, a Vim plugin to support TextMate-like snippets
 - Mentor on Python and JavaScript tracks at [Exercism]
 - Moderator on [FMForums.com]
 - Member of [FileMaker Developers in Southern California]